 b.
-1953, Roxas City, Philippines
+1953, Roxas City, Philippines | lives and works in Manila

 Norberto Roldan’s work offers a commentary on the social, political, and cultural conditions of the Philippines via assemblages of object, text, and image.
 Roldan’s F-16 (2012), acquired for the Guggenheim’s collection, draws a relationship between the colonization of the Philippines and events on today’s global stage.
 In 1986, he founded Black Artists in Asia, a Philippines-based group focused on socially and politically progressive practice.
 He is also the cofounder of the Manila gallery Green Papaya Art Projects.
 Roldan has had solo exhibitions at Now Gallery, Manila (2011 and 2012); and Vulcan Artbox, Waterford, Ireland (2012).
 He was also a finalist for the Philip Morris Philippines Art Award, Manila, in 1996, 1997, and 1999.
 In 1998, he was selected as Juror’s Choice for the same award, as well for the Art Association of the Philippines Annual Art Competition.
-Roldan lives and works in Manila.